nrobinson2000/po-util/README.md

 **NOTE: This is different from the product firmware update feature in the Particle Console because it updates the firmware of devices one at a time and only if the devices are online when the command is run.**

+### Triggering DFU mode
+By default, po-util changes the trigger DFU Mode baud rate to `19200`, as it is a more friendly baud rate for Linux Distributions.
+To make your device(s) recognize this baud rate, you must run `po DEVICE update`.
+This will also update the system firmware on your device(s).

+If you wish to use the default Particle DFU Mode baud rate, you may change the `DFUBAUDRATE=19200` line in the `~/.po` configuration file to `DFUBAUDRATE=14400`.

 For more help, run the `po` command with no arguments, or visit https://po-util.com